 If you are a woman worried about domestic violence

 - National Domestic Violence Helpline: http://www.nationaldomesticviolencehelpline.org.uk/

 If you are a man worried about domestic violence

 If you are worried about the impact of domestic violence on your children

 Children are often more aware of problems than their parents realize but they don’t always understand what is happening and why, so sometimes it can help if they have information that is more age-appropriate.
 The following resources may be helpful:

 - NSPCC: http://www.nspcc.org.uk/

 If you are a perpetrator of domestic violence

-Respect is an organisation that works with both male and female perpetrators of domestic violence as well as young people who use violence and abuse at home and in their relationships.
+Respect is an organization that works with both male and female perpetrators of domestic violence as well as young people who use violence and abuse at home and in their relationships.